Illinois Parole Agent Concealed Carry Permit (IPACC)

 You are only certified to carry your personally owned weapon registered with the IL Department of State Police.
 You may not carry your Illinois Department of Corrections State issued firearm while off-duty.
 Violation will subject you to disciplinary action by Illinois Department of Corrections.

-If you are discharged from employment at Illinois Department of Corrections, you shall no longer be considered a law enforcement official, and all your rights as a law enforcement official shall be revoked immediately, including your right to carry a concealed weapon under Public Act 96-0230.
+If you are discharged from employment at Illinois Department of Corrections, all your IPACC rights as an IDOC Employee shall be revoked immediately, including your right to carry a concealed weapon under Public Act 96-0230.

 Photo Requirements